grosioso/ohmyghodd/README.md

 - [Play the game on Turbowarp (recommended for low-end devices)](https://turbowarp.org/1193294047)
 - [Play the game on Scratch](https://scratch.mit.edu/projects/1193294047/)
 - Play the game using [this link](https://grosioso.github.io/scratch-nextbots-se).
 I dont care if it gets blocked anyways ;)

-There are also binary packaged versions for Windows, Mac and Linux that can be played offline, or if you're a bit lazy then just download the index.html file inside the repository.
-Those versions can be downloaded inside the releases.
+- You can also download the offline version in the releases tab.